FindMySchool LogoFindMySchool

 Sixth form pathways are selective.
 Progression from Year 11 to Year 12 is not automatic.
 Students must meet entry grades for their chosen pathway.
 This creates a transition point where some internal pupils may not continue, and external candidates can join.
 For families planning long-term, this is worth acknowledging.

-A-level results are below national average.
-While the sixth form accepts students across the ability range (which is positive for access), A-level outcomes sit in the lower-middle tier nationally.
-Families aiming for competitive Oxbridge or Russell Group entry should ensure this school's support for that specific goal is adequate.
+A-level results are mixed but improving.
+The sixth form accepts students across the ability range, which is positive for access, and current A-level outcomes place the school 1,129th of 2,549 schools in England on the academic measure.
+Families aiming for competitive Oxbridge or Russell Group entry should still ensure this school's support for that specific goal is adequate.
 The school publishes broad curriculum but does not position itself as a super-selective sixth form.

 The school is newly established.
 Despite excellent facilities and solid management, the school opened only in 2013.
 This means limited track record for longitudinal outcomes or long-term destination analysis.
 Some families may prefer schools with decades of history and reputation; others appreciate the contemporary ethos and facilities.